sarimraza1/Ict-Project/README.md

 **ICT Project 25K | Section: BAI-1C**

-A modern, fast, and interactive web application for exploring our solar system and beyond using real NASA imagery.
+A modern, interactive web application for exploring our solar system and beyond with local image assets and a contact form powered by Node.js backend.

 ---